CDC to disburse delayed funds for fighting fentanyl and more, staffers say

 Now, most of those programs across CDC apparently can continue, including OD2A.
 Grantees for the OD2A program, who had been told in July they would be receiving only half of their funding, will soon be told they will receive the full amount, according to the senior leader at CDC.

 The news comes after advocates had been warning for weeks of the harms that delayed or partial funding to the program could have.
-"Every delay, every spending freeze — these translate to lost time and lives," Sharon Gilmartin, director of the Safe States Alliance, a public health advocacy group, told reporters at a press conference on Monday.
+If full funding is actually coming, "it'll be welcome, but it's not without the toll that it's already taken," says Sharon Gilmartin, director of the Safe States Alliance, a national membership association for the field of injury and violence prevention.
+As an example of the toll, NPR reported on a local health department in North Carolina that laid off staff because of CDC funding delays, only to have the funding come through weeks late without explanation.

+"I don't think anybody will feel confident until they have money in hand," Gilmartin adds.
+"And I'll be honest, I think the concern is that — if this is what we went through this year, even if funding comes through, are we going to be doing this again next year?"

-There was no available explanation from the Trump administration or the Office for Management and Budget for the delays or the release of the funding.
-OMB and the Department of Health and Human Services did not immediately respond to NPR's request for comment.
+There was no available explanation from the Trump administration or the Office of Management and Budget for the delays or the release of the funding.
+OMB and the Department of Health and Human Services did not respond to NPR's request for comment.

 The CDC senior leader describes the release of funding for the agency as a relief.
 "It's great we have our apportionment," they tell NPR.